lnkn/blog/src/pages/Gingerbread_Bundt_Cake/index.md

 image: GingerbreadBundtCake.jpg
 lead: This beauty is just asking to be baked and sliced into.
 ---
-*This Gingerbread Bundt Cake with Maple Glaze is a total showstopper.
+This Gingerbread Bundt Cake with Maple Glaze is a total showstopper.
 It is filled with the perfect amount of ginger, molasses, and sweetness to create a deliciously soft and flavorful cake.
-I hope you enjoy it as much as I did!*
+I hope you enjoy it as much as I did!

+## The Recipe

+#### Yields: 1 bundt cake

 #### Prep time: 10 minutes | Bake time: 45 minutes | Total time: 55 minutes

-**Yields: 1 bundt cake**

-## Ingredients:
+## Ingredients

-The Cake:
+#### The Cake
 - 2 3/4 cups **all-purpose flour**
 - 1/2 teaspoon **baking soda**
 - 1/2 teaspoon **baking powder**